AgathiyanChe/Basics-BigData/Readme.md

  |-- student: string (nullable = true)
 ```

+Now, we want to filter some rows to find all the homeworks with a grade greater than 50:
 ```scala
 // Filter all the assigments as homework and grade greater than 50 scala> jsonData.where(jsonData("assignment") === "homework" && jsonData("grade") > 50)